liligould/Election_Analysis/README.md

 ![Output](https://user-images.githubusercontent.com/80358062/114330373-328b5300-9b07-11eb-8bd1-7e0203291a0e.png)

-- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+### - **Which candidate won the election, what was their vote count, and what was their percentage of the total votes?**
   * Based on the winning variables and another conditional statement we were able to determine that Diana DeGette won the election with a winning vote count of 272,892 votes and winning percentage of 73.8%.

   ![winning candidate info](https://user-images.githubusercontent.com/80358062/114330860-4c796580-9b08-11eb-8718-b5bd5a183834.png)